Ruscus aculeatus: Phytochemicals

 The major phytochemicals in butcher's broom are steroidal saponins.
 Saponins occur naturally in plants as glycosides and have foam forming properties.
 The specific saponins found in butcher's broom are ruscogenins, ruscogenen and neoruscogenin, named for the genus Ruscus.
 Ruscogenins function as anti-inflammatory agents and are also believed to cause constriction in veins.
 Currently the mode of action of ruscogenins is not well understood, but one proposed mechanism suggests that ruscogenins suppresses leukocyte migration through both protein and mRNA regulation.
 Neoruscogenin has been identified as a potent and high-affinity agonist of the nuclear receptor RORα (NR1F1).

 Newer research has also uncovered that there are polyphenols present in butcher's broom which may also be physiologically active, possibly as an antioxidant.
 As of yet there is not enough evidence to make a conclusion, but since they have now been synthesized in labs further research should be in progress.

+Toxicity

+The Milan Poison Control Centre handled 107 R. aculeatus poisoning cases in the period 1995–2007; subsequently 4 acute poisoning cases were recorded for the 2010–2011 season in Lombardy.
+The majority of cases were children who had consumed the attractive berries.

 Cultivars

-The dwarf cultivar ‘John Redmond’, growing to 50 cm tall by 100 cm broad, has gained the Royal Horticultural Society’s Award of Garden Merit.
+The dwarf cultivar 'John Redmond', growing to 50 cm tall by 100 cm broad, has gained the Royal Horticultural Society's Award of Garden Merit.